Software

 Source: folderly.com

-Teams also use Folderly to track domain reputation, run spam testing, and monitor blacklist activity.
-With these insights, marketers and sales teams can identify problem areas and take steps to improve campaign performance.
+Teams use Folderly to track domain reputation, run spam testing, and monitor blacklist activity.
+These insights help marketers and sales teams identify problems and improve campaign performance.

-The platform also includes automated email warmup, which gradually builds trust with inbox providers for new domains or accounts.
-Users highlight technical setup issues like missing authentication or weak DNS settings, making it easier to protect sender reputation.
+It also includes an automated email warm-up tool that builds trust with inbox providers for new domains or accounts.
+Users can manage warm-up settings while spotting technical issues like missing authentication or weak DNS records, helping improve placement in recipients' inboxes.

 Many companies use Folderly to reduce deliverability issues tied to outreach campaigns and transactional emails.